 The most effective way to reduce risk in the workplace is to get your whole team involved in proactive health & safety.
 To make things easier, we've put together a one-page H&S survey that you can get your team to fill out.
 Find out how effective your current H&S processes are — or if there are gaps that need filling.

 If you’re the owner of a small business in New Zealand, you’re legally required to comply with health and safety regulations.
 It’s your responsibility to make sure that your staff, and anyone who steps foot onto your worksite, is safe.

 Note that health & safety policy requirements may differ by industry and region.
 Make sure you look into your individual obligations in order to remain compliant and consult a lawyer for legal advice.
-Here’s what you need to know about health and safety to protect your staff – and your trade business.
+Below is everything you need to know about health and safety to protect your staff – and your trade business.

 - 1. Why health & safety is important

 - 2. A health & safety compliance checklist for NZ trade business owners

 - 3. Health and Safety at Work Act 2015 (HSWA)

 - 4. WorkSafe NZ

 - 5. Creating a health & safety plan for your business

 - 6. Hire a helping hand